Skip to content

 Only markdown?

-For now, yes — AgentDoc is real-time collaborative markdown.
+For now, yes — AgentDoc is a hosted home for the markdown your agents write.
 Other file types (diagrams, images, binary attachments) are future scope.
 If you're working on .md files, we're the tool.

-Works with Claude Cowork, Claude Desktop, and every MCP-capable agent.
+Works with Claude Cowork, Claude Code, and every MCP-capable agent.
 Private by default.
 Publish when ready.
 Free to start.